praeclarum/praeclarum.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-list_title: "All Posts"
+list_title: "Blog Posts"
 ---

 ![Selfie of Frank](/assets/me.jpg)

 Hi!
 I'm Frank - a software developer living in Seattle specializing in mobile apps that do weird and nerdy things.
-My blog is a random assortment of technical articles, app and library announcements, and other thoughts.
+My blog is a random assortment of technical articles and app and library announcements.